 Bitcoin Mining Costs

 Electricity is the number one cost for bitcoin miners.
 By the end of 2017, bitcoin miners consumed as much electricity as Nigeria, a country of 90 million people.
 If that continues, soon they will be using the same amount of electricity as Japan, the third economy in the world.

 This is not going to happen.
 They will not let them do it because we don’t have the resources.
 This applies to all cryptocurrency mining.
 When electricity becomes an issue, miners will have to reduce the output and thus limit their profits.
 In that case, they will not be interested in mining bitcoins anymore.
 Who will then validate the blockchain?
 Are they going to charge fees?
 Banks charge fees.
 At the end of the day, all bitcoin advantages will be gone.

 Bitcoin’s Performance in a Crisis Situation

 Bitcoin is like a currency.
-People accept money and now bitcoin as a form of exchange, not only as investment.
+People accept money and now bitcoin as a form of exchange, not only as an investment.
 Bitcoin is like a currency.
-People accept money as a form of exchange, because they have faith on the value of the paper money they are holding in their hands. it took thousands of years for people to trust and have faith on a piece of paper.
+People accept money as a form of exchange because they have faith in the value of the paper money they are holding in their hands. it took thousands of years for people to trust and have faith in a piece of paper.
 This is not the case with bitcoin.

 When people lose faith in bitcoin there will be no return.
-There is a large number of money in the world the US dollar, the Euro, gold, bitcoin, Yen and many others.
+There is a large sum of money in the world the US dollar, the Euro, gold, bitcoin, Yen, and many others.
 All these currencies have been around for decades and some of them for hundreds and thousands of years.

-Its price could skyrocket or diminished, leaving millions of people penniless.
+Its price could skyrocket or diminish, leaving millions of people penniless.